Top Obama aide Daley steps down, budget chief takes over

 | WASHINGTON

 Daley decided it was time to return to his native Chicago.
-Obama's first chief of staff, Rahm Emanuel, is now mayor there.
+He will take on a volunteer role as one of several co-chairs of Obama's re-election campaign, which is based there.

 "There is no question I'm going to miss having Bill at my side at the White House," Obama said.
 "I plan to continue to seek Bill's counsel in the months and years to come."